newnoiseworks/omgd/docs/content/pages/getting-started.md

 1. GCloud CLI SDK

 {{<hint warning>}}
 You will need billing enabled on your GCP account.
 The costs for servers can be pennies if you stick to f1-micro compute instances (the default) and take them down when they're not being tested on.
+OMGD is not responsible for managing your billing.
 {{</hint>}}

 ### GCloud SDK Setup